inasafe/inasafe-doc/docs/source/training/socialisation/run_other_hazards.rst

 .. image:: /static/training/socialisation/other_hazard_24.*
    :align: center

 - **Hazard Category**: divides the results into several categories based on the threshold set in the hazard analysis.
 In this impact summary, |project_name| divides the impacted buildings into three categories for each hazard zone of Sinabung Volcano.

 - **Building type**: divides the exposed buildings into several categories based on the building type attribute for each building.

 - **Action checklist**: designed to make disaster managers think about what they need to do/discuss when planning for a similar event in the future.

-- **Note**: provides details about the input data and any limitations or assumptions in the analysis or report summary.
+- **Notes and assumptions**: provides details about the input data and any limitations or assumptions in the analysis or report summary.
 In this example, it explains why buildings are predicted to be inundated, wet, or dry.

 - **Detailed building type report**: statistical breakdown of the number of results.
 This example shows the count of important infrastructure.
 When you choose to use an aggregation layer with your analysis (we will do this later) this table will show the number of buildings by aggregation boundary.

 You have now run |project_name| for a volcano scenario using the Impact Function Centric Wizard (IFCW).
 Quite different than the |project_name| Dock, this tool is designed to help a user run |project_name| more easily without needing to open all the required data one by one in QGIS.
 IFCW provides precise guidance and detail about